Which Vermont Insurance Companies Offer the Cheapest SR-22 Insurance?

 A high-risk traffic violation will remove your eligibility for good driver discounts, making SR-22 insurance in Vermont even more expensive.

-Auto insurance costs for drivers who need SR-22 will vary depending on the severity of the driving violation.
+The average cost of car insurance for drivers who need SR-22 will vary depending on the severity of the driving violation.
 For instance, more serious offenses like a hit-and-run will cause steeper rates than a DUI.

 What Is SR-22 Insurance in Vermont?
 Who Needs It?
 How Do You Get It?